cncf/cnf-testbed/docs/openstack_deploy.md

 ```

 * vpp_network - When set to false, OVS will be deployed as the L2 instead
-* create_vlans - When set to false, the VLANs for the packet hosts will not be automatically created in packet and configured in the packet hosts
+* create_vlans - When set to false, the VLANs for the Equinix Metal hosts will not be automatically created and configured in the hosts
 * create_masquerade - When set to false, the playbook will not create the openstack vlan and subnet representations in openstack, nor will it add the iptables nat masquerade postroute rule to allow internet access from openstack compute hosts
     * Note: this setting is dependent on facts set during the create_vlans portion of the playbook and therefore create_vlans must be true for this functionality to work